When you click the Summary subtab, the screen displays a list of client configurations currently known to the CFA.

 Set the debug level (typically used by Infrascale Support for troubleshooting).

-Dedup the client’s backups.
-This will dedup all backups on a client, which can take considerable time and CPU usage depending on the amount of data stored for that client.
+Deduplicate the client’s backups.
+This will deduplicate all backups on a client, which can take considerable time and CPU usage depending on the amount of data stored for that client.

 Import (or reimport) the client’s backups.